PauloLancao/kubernetes/k8-app/README.md

-# Callisto Spring Boot & PostgreSQL on Kubernetes
+# Spring Boot & PostgreSQL on Kubernetes

 Running spring-boot rest application using swagger UI.
 Deployment of PostgreSQL and spring-boot application.